 These funds account for major construction projects in the District.
-The combined total fund balance at June 30, 2023 was \$914,962, which represents capital reserve funds for future capital needs along with the remaining proceeds from the 2019 borrowing for the Athletic Complex.
-The Athletic Complex renovations were completed in the fall of 2020.
+The combined total fund balance at June 30, 2024 was \$833,744, which represents capital reserve funds for future capital needs along with the remaining proceeds from a prior bond issue.